 Inner tubes are placed, as the name suggests, inside the tires.
 These inner tubes have either butyl rubber or latex exterior and are filled with air to keep the tires inflated.

-This layer of air cushions the tires and reduces the chances of a puncture, especially while riding on rocky or sharp, uneven surfaces.
+This air layer cushions the tires and reduces puncture chances, especially while riding on rocky or sharp, uneven surfaces.
 The air-filled tires also make sure that the circular shape of the bike tires remains intact.
 Additionally, they support the weight of the entire structure of the mountain bike.

-Inner tubes in mountain bikes come in different sizes, construction material, and valve type.
-The diameter of the inner tube depends upon the diameter of the wheel itself, but the sizes usually range between 12” and 29”.
+Inner tubes in mountain bikes come in different sizes, construction materials, and valve type.
+The inner tube’s diameter depends upon the wheel’s diameter, but the sizes usually range between 12″ and 29″.

-The width of the tube depends on the type of bicycle that you prefer to ride but generally fluctuates between 19mm to 4 inches.
+The tube’s width depends on the type of bicycle you prefer to ride but generally fluctuates between 19mm to 4 inches.

-The best way to decide the perfect size of the inner tube is to make an observation of the sidewalls of the bike tires.
+The best way to decide the inner tube’s perfect size is to observe the bike tires’ sidewalls.
 Usually, the size labels are marked on the sidewalls.
-Look for “700x23c” for regular bikes, and “26×1.75” for mountain bikes.
+Look for “700x23c” for regular bikes and “26×1.75” for mountain bikes.

-As far as the valves of the inner tubes are concerned, they exist in two major types—the “Schraeder Valves” and the “Presta Valves”.
+As far as the inner tubes’ valves are concerned, they exist in two major types—the “Schraeder Valves” and the “Presta Valves.”

 What are the downsides of inner tubes?
 Latex inner tubes are more susceptible to punctures and leakage and need to be pumped up more frequently.